yurrJC/book-sourcing-webapp/README.md

 3. Create `.env` file in the server directory with your API keys:
    ```
    ISBNDB_API_KEY=your_key_here
+   GOOGLE_BOOKS_API_KEY=your_key_here  # Optional - for higher rate limits
    EBAY_APP_ID=your_key_here
    EBAY_CERT_ID=your_key_here
    EBAY_DEV_ID=your_key_here
    EBAY_REDIRECT_URI=your_uri_here
    EBAY_MARKETPLACE_ID=EBAY_AU
    ```

+**Note**: The Google Books API key is completely optional!
+The fallback system works without it, just with lower rate limits (1 request per second vs 1,000 requests per 100 seconds with an API key).

 4. Start the backend server:
    ```
    cd server